Alson71/TELUS-Helper/README.md

 # Purpose
-An application that helps simplify the task rate tracking system for Data Analysts at TELUS International.
+An application that helps simplify the task rate tracking system for Data Analysts at TELUS Digital.

 This application aims to resolve:
 * Waiting 24 hours to check task count on the Geoworkerz portal.